mdn/content/files/en-us/web/javascript/reference/operators/import.meta/index.md

 ### Value

 The `import.meta` object is created by the host environment, as an extensible [`null`-prototype](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object#null-prototype_objects) object where all properties are writable, configurable, and enumerable.
-The spec doesn't specify any properties to be defined on it, but hosts usually implement the following property:
+The spec doesn't specify any properties to be defined on it, but hosts usually implement the following properties:

 - `url`
   - : The full URL to the module, includes query parameters and/or hash (following the `?` or `#`).
 In browsers, this is either the URL from which the script was obtained (for external scripts), or the URL of the containing document (for inline scripts).
 In Node.js, this is the file path (including the `file://` protocol).